gdsrosa/dotfiles/README.md

 # dotfiles

-This is my personal config for Vim/MacVim and bash shell.
+This is my personal config for Vim, Bash and Git.